Rules & FAQs

 Q: What's the essence of SureShot Tipping?

 A: It's a tipping competition with a unique twist.
-Participants not only use their skill to tip the winning teams each round but also assign a “Confidence Rating” from 1 to 9 (or the max number of games in a round) for each game and earn points based on the accuracy of their tips.
+Participants not only use their skill to tip the winning teams each round but also assign a "Confidence Rating" (1-9 for AFL, 1-8 for NRL) for each game and earn points based on the accuracy of their tips.

 Q: What happens if a game ends in a draw?